kajayi/Capstone/README.md

 A pharmaceutical company (currently in stealth mode) wants to reduce the costs of new drugs by at least 25% over the next 3 years.
 To that end, I want to predict the cardiotoxicity of candidate compounds in advance of synthesizing them, thereby avoiding wasting resources on unproductive development.

 ### __Introduction__
 For patients, new medicines offer fewer side effects, fewer hospitalizations, improved quality of life, increased productivity, and importantly, extended lives.
 Developing medicines is a long, complex process.
 On average, it takes ___at least ten years___ for a new medicine to complete the journey from initial discovery to the marketplace, with clinical trials alone taking six to seven years on average.
-The average cost to research and develop each successful drug is estimated to be __$2.6 billion__[1].
-This number incorporates the cost of failures – of the thousands and sometimes millions of compounds that may be screened and assessed early in the R&D process, only a few of which will ultimately receive approval. _The overall probability of clinical success (the likelihood that a drug entering clinical testing will eventually be approved) is estimated to be less than 12%_.
+The average cost to research and develop each successful drug is estimated to be __$2.6 billion__.<a id='fnref1'>[1](#ref1)</a> This number incorporates the cost of failures – of the thousands and sometimes millions of compounds that may be screened and assessed early in the R&D process, only a few of which will ultimately receive approval. _The overall probability of clinical success (the likelihood that a drug entering clinical testing will eventually be approved) is estimated to be less than 12%_.

 One of the reasons drugs fail in the clinic is because they exhibit unwanted and often serious side effects.
-For example, the unintended and often promiscous inhibition of the cardiac human Ether-à-go-go related gene (hERG) potassium channel is a common cause for either delay or removal of therapeutic compounds from development and withdrawal of marketed drugs.[2]
-The clinical manifestion is prolongation of the duration between QRS complex and T-wave measured by surface electrocardiogram (ECG)—hence Long QT Syndrome.
+For example, the unintended and often promiscous inhibition of the cardiac human Ether-à-go-go related gene (hERG) potassium channel is a common cause for either delay or removal of therapeutic compounds from development and withdrawal of marketed drugs.<a id='fnref2'>[2](#ref2)</a> The clinical manifestion is prolongation of the duration between QRS complex and T-wave measured by surface electrocardiogram (ECG)—hence Long QT Syndrome.
 Machine learning techniques may be useful for predicting the level of hERG activity of a compound before money is spent on its development into a drug.

 ### __Dataset information__

  The hERGCentral (www.hergcentral.org) is mainly based on experimental data obtained from a primary screen by electrophysiology against  300,000 structurally diverse compounds.
-The system is aimed to display and combine three resources: primary electrophysiological data, literature, as well as online reports and chemical library collections.
-[3,4]
+The system is aimed to display and combine three resources: primary electrophysiological data, literature, as well as online reports and chemical library collections. <a id='fnref3'>[3](#ref3)</a>,<a id='fnref4'>[4](#ref4)</a>

 ### __Methods and Tools__